Bill of Rights Day, December 15.

 Amending America: How Do We Amend?

 This animated short, made for the “Amending America” exhibit, describes how an amendment can be proposed and ratified.
-It also illustrates how our Founders included Article V, which made the Bill of Rights possible.
+It also illustrates how our Founders included Article V to make it possible to amend our Constitution

 Why the Bill of Rights?

-In celebration of the Amending America” exhibit, a panel discusses the story behind the Bill of Rights, the ratification of the Constitution, and the First Federal Congress.
-Panelists include Joseph Ellis, Jack Takeover, and Kenneth Bowling.
+A panel discusses the story behind the Bill of Rights, the ratification of the Constitution, and the First Federal Congress.
+Panelists include Joseph Ellis, Jack Takeover, and Kenneth Bowling:

 The Charters of Freedom